swissi2000/Test/docs/probing.md

 * [WCS Probing for robust Setups](https://youtu.be/vZnPwe3ZqwE)

 ## Implementation Details
-One requirement for the Fusion 360 Probingg functions to work is that the Post Processor needs to support the Probing Functionality but that's just the easy part.
+One requirement for the Fusion 360 Probing functions to work is that the Post Processor needs to support the Probing Functionality but that's just the easy part.
 Looking at the output the post processor generates for the probing routines reveals the more difficult part.
-The probing command blocks created bt the post processor are just subprogram calls that don't exist for the Centroid Acorn board.
-Here's an example of those generated blocks:
+Here's an example of the generated blocks:

 ```
 (PROBE WCS Y-SURFACE)